arkark/d-prolog/README.md

 # D-Prolog (WIP)

-A Prolog interpreter written in Dlang.
+A simple Prolog implementation in Dlang.